Powered Now, UK Field Service Management App looks at the Penalties for failing to file MTD for VAT returns.

-MTD, or Making Tax Digital is going to have a profound impact on businesses over the next few years.
+MTD, or Making Tax Digital is going to have a profound impact on EVERY business over the next few years.
 But it’s not only businesses, it will also make a big difference to the way that accountants support their clients.
 Benjamin Dyer, CEO of Powered Now, looks at how MTD will impact the relationship between clients and their accountants.

 Recap on Making Tax Digital

 Just as a reminder MTD is HMRC’s initiative to bring all record keeping relating to tax onto digital platforms.
 Their argument is that in the long term it will be better for honest businesses while they will collect more tax – known as closing the “tax gap”.
 Critics argue that it will be much more work for everyone and is being badly implemented to boot.